JayXT/SwitchShadowingMode/README.md

 2. When the shadowing mode needs to be deactivated, press the shortcut once more.

 ### Notes
-- It's important void using the script with speakers as a default output device to avoid audio feedback.
+- It's important to avoid using the script with speakers as a default output device to avoid audio feedback.
 Earbuds or ideally headphones should be used.
 - The script was tested against Debian 13 XFCE.

 ## UK